Primus Micron Ti 2.5 Stove

-I know a few hikers who say they can get by without warm food for as long as 4-5 days in the wild.
-I'm sure we could, too.
+I know a few hikers who say they can get by without warm food in the wild, even on long treks.
+Some like this approach because it saves some weight and time.
+I'm sure we could go stoveless for a couple of days, too.
 However, a warm meal is a warm meal, and if conditions permit, we really like to have at least one a day.
 Same goes for hot drinks, Em loves a hot cup of coffee in the morning, while I go for tea (quit coffee about 15 years ago).
 There's no question about it, most backpackers carry some kind of stove system.
 Which one is the best?
 Again, it boils (pun intended) down to the question of weight vs convenience and operating conditions.
 On our first two ultra-heavy trips we had a huge Coleman burner with a big 16.4 oz. gas canister.
 I'm not even going to get into how foolish that was.
 When gearing up (well, down) for the next generation of trips, we decided to stay with a canister system, though this time trying to find something much, much lighter.

 The most ancient method – making a wood fire – has huge drawbacks on a backpacking trip.
 First of all, wood fires are prohibited in many wilderness areas.
 In places too low in altitude because of the fire danger, in the desert and above certain elevations because is depletes the scarce resources.
 The little plant matter growing there is needed to replenish the nutrients in the soil.

 Second, the time it takes to gather wood and get a fire going is sometimes prohibitive if you're tired after a long day's hike or you want to get going quickly in the morning.
 Then we didn't even talk about minor inconveniences, as scrubbing the soot off the pans, smoking up the precious backcountry equipment, etc. Also, we very strongly desagree with the philosophy to have a fire going in camp for no particular reason.